timvieira/blog/content/gumbel-advanced.md

 which is inspired by the [Gumbel-max-trick](https://hips.seas.harvard.edu/blog/2013/04/06/the-gumbel-max-trick-for-discrete-distributions/) (see [previous post](/blog/post/2014/07/31/gumbel-max-trick/)).
-The apparent similarity between weighted reservior sampling and the Gumbel max trick lead us to make some cute connections, which I'll describe in this post.
+The apparent similarity between weighted reservior sampling and the Gumbel-max trick lead us to make some cute connections, which I'll describe in this post.

 **The problem**: We're given a stream of unnormalized probabilities, $x_1,